siriokds/tangnano/README.md

 TangNano and Gowin utilities

-Download Gowin TangNano programmer <a id="raw-url" href="https://github.com/siriokds/tangnano/blob/main/programmer.zip">here</a>.
+In order to download Gowin TangNano programmer click right mouse button and choose "Save link As..." to this link <a id="raw-url" href="https://github.com/siriokds/tangnano/blob/main/programmer.zip">Programmer</a>.